-A Bachelor of Science is the first step towards a dream career in science, health or technology.
+A Bachelor of Science is the first step towards a dream career in science, health, engineering or technology.
 We also offer the Bachelor of Science (Extended) – a 4-year course especially for talented Aboriginal and Torres Strait Islander Australians who may not meet the regular Bachelor of Science entry requirements.
 You’ll have access to the full range of subject choices and opportunities within the Bachelor of Science, plus Indigenous studies subjects and built-in support.

 Meet a science student

-Scholarships for Indigenous students
+Scholarships for Indigenous science students

 Visit the Scholarships website, to view and search all scholarship options.

 |Scholarship name||Applications open||Applications close||Total value||Number awarded|